KidSysco/jquery-ui-month-picker/UPGRADE.md

 See it for yourself at the [demo on JSFiddle](http://jsfiddle.net/kidsysco/JeZap/).

+An upgrade from an older version is simple, and in many cases only requires a new download.

 ##  i18n property name changes
 If you changed out the buttons, labels or other text using the i18n support you should rename and translate `next5Years` to `next12Years`